-Funds will provide for the cost of operating and maintaining hatchery facilities under Section 313(c) of CUPCA and to pay the costs of delivering water acquired for in stream flows.
-In addition, funds will be used to provide for the June Sucker Recovery Implementation Program and mitigation and conservation projects as required by Section 314(c) of CUPCA.
+Funds will provide for the cost of operating and maintaining hatchery facilities under Section 313(c) of CUPCA and to pay for delivering water acquired for in stream flows.
+In addition, funds will be used to provide for the JSRIP and mitigation and conservation projects as required by Section 314(c) of CUPCA.
 The increase is due to an operation and maintenance rate increase charged by the CUWCD and for delivery of additional water for the threatened June sucker.